riclib/apple-mcp/README.md

 - Send and retrieve messages from Apple Messages app
 - Search and open notes in Apple Notes app
 - Search and open contacts in Apple Contacts app
-- TODO: Search and open calendar events in Apple Calendar app
+- Manage reminders in Apple Reminders app
-- TODO: Search and open reminders in Apple Reminders app
+- Manage calendar events in Apple Calendar app
 - TODO: Search and open photos in Apple Photos app
 - TODO: Search and open music in Apple Music app